singaround/songbook/posts/list_of_tags.md

 ### The Tags

 **[African_or_African-American_origin](/tags/African_or_African-American_origin)** - this tag is used for songs which are recorded as having have African or African American origins by any source.
-Much of the shanty form owes its origin to the work songs of enslaved people, so many songs without this tag were influenced by these traditions.
+Much of the shanty form owes its origin to the work songs of enslaved people: many songs without this tag were influenced by these traditions.

 **[appears_in_a_film](/tags/appears_in_a_film)** - a song that appears in a movie.

 **[appears_in_a_Russell_Crowe_film](/tags/appears_in_a_Russell_Crowe_film)** - subset of "appears in a film".
 A song that has appeared in a film that also features Russell Crowe.

-**[appears_in_Fishermans_Friends]s/tags/ appears_in_Fishermans_Friends)** - subset of "appears in a film".
+**[appears_in_Fishermans_Friends](/tags/appears_in_Fishermans_Friends)** - subset of "appears in a film".
 A song that appears in any of the 'Fisherman's Friends' movies.

 **[Assassins_Creed](/tags/Assassins_Creed)** - songs that are heard in the Assassin's Creed video game series.

 **[Australia](/tags/Australia)** - songs from Australia, about Australian places, or about Australian people

 **[ballad](/tags/ballad)** - songs which are ballads - generally songs telling a story, with not much 'joining in' opportunity.
-If leading a ballad in a session it is useful to be familiar with the song, and "tell the story", through your performance rather than just "singing the right words".
+If leading a ballad in a session it is useful to be familiar with the song, and "tell the story" through your performance rather than just "singing the right words".

 **[Cicely_Fox_Smith](/tags/Cicely_Fox_Smith)** - songs written by or otherwise associated with Cicely Fox Smith